patrickfuchs/buildH/README.md

 #### dic_lipids.py

 This file is used as a module and contains a list of dictionaries based on the type of lipids (POPC,DOPC,...) and the force field (Berger, GROMOS, etc).
-The chosen lipid/FF is passed to `buildH_calcOP.py` with `-l` option (e.g. `-l Berger_POPC`).
+The chosen lipid/FF is passed to `buildH` with `-l` option (e.g. `-l Berger_POPC`).
 The dictionary is a list of carbon atoms from which the hydrogens are built.
 For each carbon atom, there is the type of bonds (CH3, CH2, etc) and the 2 (or 3) others atoms needed for the reconstruction (see Algorithm).
 So far, the file contains Berger POPC and CHARMM36 POPC (this latter is used for validation only, since it is an all-atom force field).
 It will be updated in the future with some other united-atom force fields and other lipid types models.